msa-ez/pbc-review/frontend/README.md

 ```
 npm run build
 ```
+Check the review-app.js file was created in the dist directory

-### Serves the built files on port 8080 for local access.
+### Serves the built files on port 8050 for local access.
 ```
 npm run start
 ```